Battle of Khe Sanh: First skirmishes

 During the rainy night of 2 January 1968, six men dressed in black uniforms were seen outside the defensive wire of the main base by members of a listening post.
 After failing to respond to a challenge, they were fired upon and five were killed outright while the sixth, although wounded, escaped.
 This event prompted Cushman to reinforce Lownds with the rest of the 2nd Battalion, 26th Marines.
 This marked the first time that all three battalions of the 26th Marine Regiment had operated together in combat since the Battle of Iwo Jima during the Second World War.
 To cover a defilade near the Rao Quan River, four companies from 2/26 were immediately sent out to occupy Hill 558, with another manning Hill 861A.

 On 20 January, La Thanh Ton, a PAVN lieutenant from the 325th Division, defected and laid out the plans for an entire series of PAVN attacks.
 Hills 881 South, 861, and the main base itself would be simultaneously attacked that same evening.
 At 00:30 on 21 January, Hill 861 was attacked by about 300 PAVN troops, the Marines, however, were prepared.
 The PAVN infantry, though bracketed by artillery fire, still managed to penetrate the perimeter of the defenses and were only driven back after severe close-quarters combat.

 The main base was then subjected to an intense mortar and rocket barrage.
-Hundreds of mortar rounds and 122-mm rockets slammed into the base, levelling most of the above-ground structures.
+Hundreds of mortar rounds and 122-mm rockets slammed into the base, leveling most of the above-ground structures.
 One of the first enemy shells set off an explosion in the main ammunition dump.
 Many of the artillery and mortar rounds stored in the dump were thrown into the air and detonated on impact within the base.
 Soon after, another shell hit a cache of tear gas, which saturated the entire area.
-The fighting and shelling on 21 January resulted in 14 Marines killed and 43 wounded.
+The fighting and shelling on 21 January resulted in 14 marines killed and 43 wounded.
 Hours after the bombardment ceased, the base was still in danger.
 At around 10:00, the fire ignited a large quantity of explosives, rocking the base with another series of detonations.